ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

    <img src="/img/strael/all-wires-tucked-away.jpg" alt="The Di2 wires tucked away in the bottom bracket shell">
    <figcaption>The Di2 wires tucked away in the bottom bracket shell.
 The EW-JC304 junction is wrapped with the packaging and pushed into the down tube.</figcaption>
    </figure>
 9. All dangling Di2 wires are fixated with Tesa Crepe.
+The wires are only plugged into the EW-JC304 junction and not into any of the Dura-Components.
    <figure>
    <img src="/img/strael/di2-wire-fixation.jpg" alt="A Di2 wire fixated to the frame with Tesa Crepe">
    <figcaption>The Di2 dangling wire fixation</figcaption>